Adult Spring Classes

 Sketchbook 101

-Sundays, April 12 - June 14
+Sundays, April 19 - June 21 (10 weeks)

-11am - 1pm, Joe Nicorici
+11 am - 1 pm, Joe Nicorici

 A class designed to help artists develop ideas and solid sketchbook habits.
 The class will focus on drawing from life, including still-life, models, drawing from photos, digital images and also journaling and collage.
 We will also look at Renaissance artists to contemporary artists' sketchbooks and how they developed their ideas and practice.